 – +/- one yard accuracy up to 540 yards good enough for any mere mortal

 – you can easily switch between pin seeker and scan mode

 What seals the TecTecTec V-Pro 500 is their 60-day money back guarantee.
 It’s quite tough to argue with a product that is half the price of the industry’s leader, does almost the same job and will offer a free return and money back guarantee up to 8-weeks after purchasing.

 Pros – The major role of any rangefinder is to tell you how far it is to the flag.
 The TecTecTec produces the results for less than 50% of the cost of the Bushnell Pro V4.

 Cons – The pin-sensor technology isn’t quite as refined as the Bushnell.
 It may take a couple more waves over the flag stick in certain light conditions.

-The Precision Pro Golf NX7 Pro Laser rangefinder offers all the tech of a range finder into a very compact device.
+Next, we have the Precision Pro Golf NX7 Pro.
+It offers all the tech in a very compact device.
 It offers adaptive slope technology (which can be toggled on / off) and a pin-seeker mode that vibrates the device when it is locked on.

-The device is Water Resistant, shock proof and comes in a robust carry case.
-It also offers two-years warranty.
-All of this comes to you with a considerable saving on the cost of a Bushnell X-2.
+The device is Water Resistant, shockproof and comes in a robust carry case.
+It also offers a two-year warranty.
+All of this comes to you with a considerable saving on the cost of a Bushnell.

-If you’ve never had a range finder before, this is a great product.
-If you need to replace a worn-out Bushnell range finder then, be warned this doesn’t quite hit Bushnell’s top spec, but it really isn’t far off.
+I would say that the Bushnell is still more reliable, but you will save around $100 with this product.
+If you’ve never had a rangefinder before, this is a great product.
+If you need to replace a worn-out Bushnell rangefinder then, be warned this doesn’t quite hit Bushnell’s top spec, but it really isn’t far off.

 Pros – Offers all of the tech for less.
 If you don’t mind having a lesser brand, and a slight loss on precision (1/2 yard), this will save you some extra cash to spend elsewhere.